anonwins/monero-block-scanner-php/README.md

 ```

 > **Note:**
-> The callback you provide, which determines if a recovered public spend key is yours, must be reliable.
-If it mistakenly returns `true` for keys you do not own (e.g., due to bloom filter false positives), you may see "phantom" outputs with enormous amounts.
+> The callback you provide, which determines if a recovered public spend key is yours, must be reliable and accurate.
+If your callback returns `true` for keys not belonging to you (for example, from a bloom filter false positive), invalid outputs may appear in your results.
+For more, see [Safety: Callback Reliability and Output Amount Limit](#safety-callback-reliability-and-output-amount-limit).
 >
-> To make this even safer, the library internally imposes a **maximum "safe" amount** (`$GLOBALS['MONERO_SCANNER_SAFE_XMR_AMOUNT']`, default: 9999 XMR) per output.
-Any suspiciously large output exceeding this is automatically ignored, so even if a callback is too permissive, bogus billion-XMR results are filtered out.
-This seems to be hugely effective: If our keys fail to decrypt the output correctly the amount is almost always an extremely huge one so we filter on a very reasonable and permissive limit.
-You could set this even to 999_999 XMR and still get reliable results.
-BUT!
-This is still not enough, your callback MUST return accurate true/false otherwise you might get bogus transactions reported.
->
+> The library does impose a configurable "safe" maximum amount per output as a last line of defense ([details here](#safety-callback-reliability-and-output-amount-limit)), but you should always ensure your callback is correct and confirm matches.

-> For best results, combine fast lookup (e.g., bloom filter) with a full in-memory or DB list for any positives.
+For best results, combine fast lookup (e.g., bloom filter) with a full in-memory or DB list for any positives.
 Generally you can expect ~2 calls to your callback per 100 transactions.

 ## Requirements